-In Colorado, a property owner may wish to lease out his or her own property to a retail, office, or industrial business in exchange for monthly rent.
-The landlord should keep in mind that payments may be irregular or not in full because it may take weeks to even months for a business to build up clientele and get spread by word of mouth.
-A Commercial Lease Agreement can be made up in three different ways; Gross, Modified Gross, and Triple Net (NNN), as detailed below.
+A Colorado commercial lease agreement is designed so that a property owner may lease out his or her property to a retail, office, or industrial business in exchange for monthly rent.
+The landlord should keep in mind that payments may be irregular or not in full because it may take weeks to even months for a new business to generate sufficient income.
+A commercial lease agreement can be made up in three different ways; Gross, Modified Gross, and Triple Net (NNN), as detailed below.

-Triple Net (NNN) – While the Gross option was the best situation for the tenant, the Triple Net option is the absolute best lease agreement option for the landlord, as the tenant is obligated to maintain the property, pay monthly rent, and pay any utility bills associated with the property.
+- Triple Net (NNN) – While the Gross option was the best situation for the tenant, the Triple Net option is preferred for the landlord as the tenant is obligated to maintain the property, pay monthly rent, and pay any associated utility bills.